freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/object-oriented-programming/use-dot-notation-to-access-the-properties-of-an-object.md

   name: "Aflac",
   numLegs: 2
 };
-console.log(duck.name);
-// This prints "Aflac" to the console
+console.log(duck.name); // "Aflac"
 ```

-Dot notation is used on the object name, `duck`, followed by the name of the property, `name`, to access the value of "Aflac".
+Dot notation is used on the object name, `duck`, followed by the name of the property, `name`, to access the value of `Aflac`.

 # --instructions--